OCD Causes

 Dysfunctional

-It is often observed that people with OCD find difficulty in completing their daily tasks especially those who do not follow their routine, this also causes hindrance for people living with them as they may be interfering in the routine.
+It is often observed that people with OCD find difficulty in completing their daily tasks, especially those who do not follow their routine; this also causes hindrance for people living with them as they may be interfering with the routine.

 Distress